cameron-carruthers/PracticePets/README.md

 ## Motivation

-I wanted to build a fun practice incentive for the online piano classes I am teaching on Saturday mornings this year.
+I wanted to build a fun practice incentive for the online piano classes I teach.

 ## Features